 Students and faculty would have an on-hand emergency button at all times.
 This would decrease prank calls since each app is connected to a profile, allowing security to identify genuine criminal activity.

-Overall, I agree with the popular opinion that Noonlight should be a necessity for smartphone users.
+We can agree that the popular opinion that Noonlight should be a necessity for smartphone users.
 In many cases, having direct access to police and emergency services is quicker than contacting a friend.

 Noonlight’s quick and reliable response team is undeniably a game changer.
 The follow-up texts that users receive from dispatchers would also be comforting in times of distress.

-While Noonlight admittedly has its privacy concerns and monetary fees, it is nevertheless an essential that I would recommend to anyone.
+While Noonlight admittedly has its privacy concerns and monetary fees, it is nevertheless an essential that comes highly recommended.

-Although the app displays more room to improve and expand in order to maintain its huge following, Noonlight undeniably creates a smarter and more efficient way for Millennials to get access to emergency services in critical times of need.
+Although the app needs more room to improve and expand in order to maintain its huge following, Noonlight undeniably creates a smarter and more efficient way for Millennials to get access to emergency services in critical times of need.

 Similar Apps to Noonlight

 - Life360: Unlike Noonlight, families and friends can use this mobile app to create a shared tracking system.
 Similar to Noonlight’s blue trigger button, this app features an alert button that signals an emergency to the connected users.
 (Available on the App Store and Google Play)

 - React Mobile: Using this app, users can allow a selected list of contacts to track their GPS location at the press of a “Follow Me” button.
 To indicate imminent danger, the user can hit the “Help Me” button to alert contacts and notify emergency services.
 (Available on the App Store)